Ajatt-Tools/dictpopup/README.md

 ## Current state
 This is still very much a work in progress.
-**It only works on Linux with X11** right now and the parser for the Yomichan dictionaries isn't fully implemented yet (for dictionaries with structured content).
+**It only works on the X window manager** right now (i.e. Linux with X11) and the parser for the Yomichan dictionaries isn't fully implemented yet (for dictionaries with structured content).
 See `TODO.txt` for more.

 ## List of features